global-asp/asp-source/en/0170_hyena-and-raven.md

 ##
 One day Hyena, curious to know something about his friend, asked
-Raven, “What is this white thing which is always below your neck?”
+Raven, "What is this white thing which is always below your neck?"

-Raven answered, “It is the fatty meat which I usually eat in the sky.
+Raven answered, "It is the fatty meat which I usually eat in the sky.
-I have been eating it for so long now it is stuck on my neck.”
+I have been eating it for so long now it is stuck on my neck."
 On hearing about meat, saliva started pouring out of Hyena's mouth for he was greedy and he loved meat very much.
 Hyena really wanted to eat that meat.
 But how could he reach the meat in the sky if he had no wings to fly?
-“Please my friend,” he asked Raven, “lend me some feathers so that I can make myself some wings.
-I really want to be able to fly like you.”
+"Please my friend," he asked Raven, "lend me some feathers so that I can make myself some wings.
+I really want to be able to fly like you."

 ##
 Raven was not mean, so he gave